Lawrence Phillips: Legal issues and death

 On April 12, 2015, Phillips' cellmate, Damion Soward, the cousin of former NFL wide receiver R. Jay Soward, was found dead in the cell the two men shared.
-Soward, who was serving a sentence of 82 years to life for a murder conviction, was choked to death, and Phillips was regarded as the prime suspect in the case.
+Soward, who was serving a sentence of 82 years to life for a murder conviction, was choked to death.
 On September 1, Phillips was charged with first-degree murder in Soward's death.
 On November 9, the prosecutor was granted a motion to reconsider whether to seek the death penalty.

-Phillips was awaiting trial in segregated custody when he was found unresponsive in his cell by correctional officers around midnight on January 12, 2016.
+Phillips was awaiting trial in solitary confinement when he was found unresponsive in his cell by correctional officers around midnight on January 12, 2016.
 Phillips was pronounced dead at 1:30 a.m. in a suspected suicide.
-The day before, a judge ruled that there was enough evidence to bind Phillips over for trial in the murder of Soward.
+A coroner determined that Phillips hanged himself.
+He had a do not resuscitate note taped to his chest.
+The day before, January 11, a judge ruled that there was enough evidence to bind Phillips over for trial in the murder of Soward.

 On January 15, it was announced that Phillips' family agreed to donate his brain to be examined for chronic traumatic encephalopathy (CTE) at Boston University.

-A coroner determined that Phillips hanged himself in prison.
-He had a do not resuscitate note taped to his chest.

 Phillips' funeral was held on January 23 at Christ's Church of the Valley in San Dimas, California.
-He was buried two days later at Inglewood Park Cemetery in Inglewood, California.
+He was buried at Inglewood Park Cemetery.